 We Make a Difference

 CAPP's work addresses the most critical challenges facing the Asia-Pacific region.
-Drawing on our rigorous, impartial, and analytic capabilities, RAND analysts have:
+Drawing on our rigorous, impartial, and analytic capabilities, RAND experts have:

 - created new frameworks for U.S.-China policy